1989 Chicago Bears season

-The 1989 Chicago Bears season was their 70th regular season completed in the National Football League.
+The Chicago Bears played their 70th regular season in the National Football League (NFL) in 1989.
+This for first time since 1981 Jim McMahon was not on the opening day roster he was traded to San Diego Chargers in offseason.
 The Bears were looking to win the NFC Central for a sixth consecutive season, but instead finished with a 6–10 record and missed the playoffs for the first time since 1983.
 The Bears’ offseason moves prior to this season had consequences for years afterward as the pieces from Super Bowl XX’s team slowly began to leave or retire.